oxford-pharmacoepi/PETDiagnosticsShiny/README.md

 renv::restore()
 Run

-The app can be run by opening either server.R, ui.R or global.R and clicking on "Run App" in the top right corner.
+The app can be run by opening app.R and clicking on "Run App" in the top right corner.